voxel51/fiftyone/docs/source/teams/index.rst

 .. customcalloutitem::
     :header: Management SDK
-    :description: Learn how to manage your Teams deployment via code with the Management SDK.
+    :description: Learn how to prgrammatically manage your deployment with the Management SDK.
-    :button_text: Manage your Teams deployment with code
+    :button_text: Manage your Teams deployment
     :button_link: management_sdk.html

 .. customcalloutitem::
     :header: Plugins
     :description: Learn how to install and manage shared plugins for your Teams deployment.
-    :button_text: Get started with plugins for Teams
+    :button_text: Get plugins for Teams
     :button_link: teams_plugins.html

 .. customcalloutitem::